-To show our thanks, active members of the military and first responders and their immediate family will receive FREE admittance to the Artfest.
+To show our thanks, active members of the military and first responders will receive FREE admittance to the Artfest.

 WHO IS ELIGIBLE?
 Eligible participants must have ID to prove they are active military, military veteran, fire fighters, law enforcement officers or paramedics.

 Proceeds of the event benefit the Community Art Fund.
 Help keep Castle Rock alive with vibrant public art.
 The Community Art Fund was created by the Castle Rock Chamber of Commerce as a legacy for the Castle Rock Artfest.
 Proceeds donated are to fund outdoor community public art in Castle Rock.